Showing posts with label Vito BL. Show all posts

 BW400CN Film

 BW400CN was a C-41 monochrome film.
-It was intended to be used by photographers who wanted convenient black and white prints from any store or photo shop with a C-41 processing machine.
+It was designed for photographers who wanted convenient black and white prints from any store or photo shop with a C-41 processing machine.
 Kodak discontinued it in 2014.

 I have mixed feelings about the BW.
 Sometimes, the tonality was very pleasing and the results looked good; other times, the dark areas were muddy and nasty.
 Even though Kodak claimed that it was extra fine grain, I found it to be surprisingly grainy and it often looked gritty.
 But that sometimes worked for me because I frequent gritty places.
 Regardless, I had three rolls left to use.
 I exposed them at EI=320 but probably should have given more exposure.
 This group of Jackson pictures is from the first roll, which may have degraded with time.
 It was X-rayed at least once during a trip to Asia, which may account for some loss of sensitivity and fog.